Logistic knowledge applied to organising the educational process

 We are in the midst of a great change in education: the transfer to personalised teaching and learning.
 It is not easy to organise this.
 How do you ensure that each child can learn at the right moment and according to their needs?
 Inspiration and knowledge derived from logistics may help solve this problem.
 In collaboration with students and a large network of secondary schools, researchers associated with the University of Groningen (RUG) are working on this issue.

-The aim of the Lean for Secondary Education project is to develop new logistic techniques together for the purpose of organising personalised teaching.
+The aim of the Educational Logistics for Personalised Learning project is to develop new logistic techniques together for the purpose of organising personalised teaching.
 Knowledge of logistics is demonstrated in many places in our society, for instance, in ports.
 ‘While it is possible to handle all the containers on a vessel separately, we can also cluster containers with similar properties’, Professor Iris Vis explained.
 These insights can also be placed in an educational context.
 This provides inspiration for the development of techniques which can identify clusters of pupils based on, for instance, speed of learning and progress.
 Such a group can then be coupled with the right teacher.

 The added value of scientific research